sarietta/theoputer-blog/content/posts/transmission-line-reflections.md

 thus it will exhibit this overshoot/ringing unless it is critically damped.

-Choosing the right value for the resistor is hard.
-The KiCad Transmission Line Calculator is reasonable enough, but for my purposes I just set up a little experiment with a potentiometer and measured the value that make my oscilloscope show a critically damped oscillator at the gate inputs of the clock signals.
+Choosing the right value for the resistor is hard because it requires knowing about all of the impedences, inductances, capacitances, and the mathematical model relating them all to ringing.
+Fortunately, the KiCad Transmission Line Calculator seems to work reasonably enough, though it has its fair share of parameters that are hard to understand.
+In the end, the best way to choose a resistor value is to create an isolated experiment and adjust the resistor value until the signal reaches the critically damped trace.

-In theory we would need to take this measurement for every such clock input and then have a resistor for each such trace length, but that would require routing many clock signals.
-Instead, we can attempt to make all of the clock signal trace lengths about the same length.
+In theory we would need to calculate this resistor value for every such clock trace and then have a resistor for each of them.
+That has two engineering issues:

+1. It requires a separate trace for each clock signal
+1. It requires a separate resistor for each trace

+Instead, we can attempt to make all of the clock signal trace lengths about the same length and go with the Close Enough &trade; argument.

 > Note: For traces like the D+/D- in USB signal lines it is much more important to get the trace lengths identical, but in this case close is good enough.

 ![Daught Board with the clock signal traces highlighted](img/transmission-line-reflections/clock-trace.png) {class="center"}